 How To Propagate Coin Leaf Peperomia

 Propagating the coin leaf Polybotrya isn’t difficult.
-Take leaf or tip cuttings during the spring.
+Take leaf cuttings, tip cuttings or stem cuttings during the spring.

 Cut one of the leaves in half.
 Plant the cutting in moist soil in a small pot.

 Make sure the cuttings receive moderate sunlight and soil remains moist.
 Within one or two weeks, small leaflets should appear.